Ivy-Wanjiku/Neflix-rating/README.md

 A machine learning web app that predicts the **Netflix content rating** (e.g., `PG-13`, `TV-MA`, `R`) based on a show's description, duration, release year, and type.

-Built with 💡 Scikit-Learn + 🧠 Natural Language Processing + 🔥 Streamlit — styled with full Netflix vibes including dark mode, logo, and a theme switcher.
+Built with 💡 Scikit-Learn + 🧠 Natural Language Processing + 🔥 Streamlit — styled with full Netflix vibes, including dark mode, logo, and a theme switcher.

 ---

 ### 🚀 Live Demo
 👉 [Try the App Live on Streamlit Cloud](https://neflix-rating-nixob3kmcqeqecpxyjq9sa.streamlit.app/)
-No install needed — just click, type, and predict 🎯
+No installation is needed — just click, type, and predict 🎯

 ---